Skip to content

 Short, real outcomes from drivers who used a ranked verdict instead of chasing every idea at once.

-A small team rotated setups all weekend and got the same lap time.
-The verdict showed drag was irrelevant at that track.
+A small team rotated wing angles all weekend and saw the same lap time.
+The check showed drag sensitivity was 0.04s — a non-factor.
+They stopped changing aero and went home early.

 What you get